 Pairing this adventure with a range of unique characters to build on the story and bring the game to life you’ll find they each have their underlying agenda and go beyond simply padding the game world with NPCs.
 Split across 10 total story chapters The Silent Age is not short on content with a variety of unique locations that give you the opportunity to time travel.

 - A side scrolling puzzler released for PC and mobile platforms across two episodes (now combined).

 - Incorporates elements of time travel into the story and puzzle solving challenges that require you to think across time periods.

 - Humorous dialogue elements with a diverse range of NPCs that have clear personalities and agendas.

-- Jump between your home era of 1972 and the broke future of 2011.
+- Jump between your home era of 1972 and the broken future of 2011 as Joe the janitor.

 Review Platform: PC